Dr. Dugald Seely, ND

 Executive Director of Research

-Dugald Seely is a naturopathic doctor and director of research at the Canadian College of Naturopathic Medicine (CCNM).
+Dugald Seely is a naturopathic doctor and executive director of the Department of Research and Clinical Epidemiology and the Ottawa Integrative Cancer Centre (OICC).
 Dugald completed his masters of science in cancer research from the University of Toronto with a focus on interactions between chemotherapy and natural health products.
-In his current role as director of research, Dugald is the principal investigator for a number of clinical trials, and is actively pursuing relevant synthesis research in the production of systematic reviews and meta-analyses.
-Ongoing projects including three multi-centred randomized clinical trials and a comprehensive CIHR synthesis review of natural health products used for cancer.
+Dugald is the principal investigator for a number of clinical trials, and is actively pursuing relevant synthesis research in the production of systematic reviews and meta-analyses.
+Ongoing projects including multi-centred randomized clinical trials, a cross-border observational study and a CIHR funded synthesis reviews of natural health products used for cancer.
 Dugald has published and presented widely and is dedicated to helping build the research capacity of the naturopathic profession.
 His main interests lie in conducting primary research on complementary therapies used by naturopathic doctors with a focus on integrative cancer care.
-Dugald is currently a member of Health Canada’s Expert Advisory Committee for the Vigilance of Health Products and is a peer reviewer for the Canadian Adverse Reaction Newsletter.
+For more information on integrative cancer care and research ongoing at the Ottawa Integrative Cancer Centre, go to www.oicc.ca.
+Dugald can be followed on twitter @dugaldseely.

 Director of Research